-This article will show you how to treat an avoidant partner, how to think about leaving avoidant partners, and 7 questions you can ask yourself that will help you make your decision:
+This article will show you how to treat an avoidant partner, how to think about leaving avoidant partners, and 7 questions you can ask yourself that will help you make your decision.
+Here they are:

-1. Do they seem like they’re willing to talk anything out?
+1. Does your avoidant partner seem like they’re willing to talk anything out?
 Or, do they constantly make excuses, say they’re tired, and put up walls?

-If your partner constantly finds ways to get out of deeper conversations, spending time with you, being affectionate, and having sex…it’s not a good sign.
+If your avoidant partner constantly finds ways to get out of deeper conversations, spending time with you, being affectionate, and having sex…it’s not a good sign.